jschhie/Calendar-Assistant/README.md

 ### Command Line Arguments II
 Alternatively, the user can supply a comma-separated-values (CSV) file as a command line argument (e.g., ```./calendar.out filePath/weeklyAppts.csv```).
-In this case, the program will be initialized with custom events prior to runtime.
+In this case, the program will be initialized with custom events.

 The CSV file should contain a list of appointments and have the following format *and* heading:
 > Date,Class,Subject,Start Time,End Time,Location,Series,Count.